2023 Special Olympics World Summer Games: Calendar

+Participating National Programs

+Below is a list of all 178 participating delegations.
+The number of competitors per delegation is indicated in parentheses.

 Marketing

 Logo, branding and slogan

 The logo and slogan were unveiled on December 14, 2021, at the Sky Deutschland studio.
-The emblem, which brings together cheerful colors and iconic images of Berlin, was designed with the help of Special Olympics athletes.
+The emblem, which brings together solid colors and images of Berlin, was designed with the help of Special Olympics athletes.
 During a workshop, they shared their thoughts and feelings about the Games and inclusion.
-The list of feelings participants chose to be incorporated in the logo, which are represented by fun shapes and the five main logo colors, are joy, togetherness, excitement, pride and passion.
+The list of feelings participants chose to be incorporated in the logo, which are represented by shapes and the five main logo colors, are joy, togetherness, excitement, pride and passion.
 Additionally, iconic symbols of Berlin are used to welcome athletes and visitors to the city.
 The Berlin Bear, in green, can be found on the city's coat of arms.
 Logo designers also felt it was important to honor Berlin's ability to overcome a past of separation and isolation after the city was divided at the end of World War II.
-The Brandenburg Gate, in red, and Fernsehturm Tower, in fushia, celebrate a unified city and Berlin as the capital of one Germany.
+The Brandenburg Gate, in red, and Fernsehturm Tower, in fuchsia, celebrate a unified city and Berlin as the capital of one Germany.
 Overall, the logo was created to evoke a sense of unity, diversity, playfulness and connection.
 The slogan #UnbeatableTogether or in German #ZusammenUnschlagbar represents Togetherness and overcoming borders collectively are main elements of the logo.